 When you think about the signs of aging, more than likely, facial wrinkles and fine lines come to mind.
 But there’s another perhaps more prominent sign of aging on the face – drooping eyelids, which can make you look tired or fatigued, and of course, older.
-Not surprisingly, eyelid surgery is popular.
-In a 2017 report from the American Society of Plastic Surgeons (ASPS), eyelid surgery is listed among the top five cosmetic surgical procedures.
-As a board-certified plastic surgeon, it’s one of the many services offered here at my office.
+Not surprisingly, eyelid surgery is popular – in a 2017 report from the American Society of Plastic Surgeons (ASPS), it was listed among the top five cosmetic surgical procedures.
+And as a board-certified plastic surgeon, it’s one of the many services offered here at my office.
 But what does eyelid surgery entail and address? … Read More

 It’s an everyday occurrence in my office.
 More women and men are undergoing cosmetic procedures, both surgical and non-surgical, with each passing year.
-But on the downside, I’m also seeing more news stories involving patients who are seriously being injured, or worse- dying when undergoing plastic surgery, at the hands of unlicensed “surgeons”.
+But on the downside, I’m also seeing more news stories involving patients who are seriously being injured, or worse, when undergoing plastic surgery.
+Although injury can happen, it tends to happen much more often at the hands of unlicensed “surgeons”.
 That’s why it’s crucial to vet your surgeon thoroughly.
-With that in mind, here at my office – Adam G. Tattelbaum MD., a Board-Certified Plastic Surgeon, I wanted to share some insight on how you can go about checking your doctor’s credentials, with this guide: What Does… Read More
+With that in mind, here at my office, I wanted to share some insight on how you can go about checking your doctor’s credentials, with this guide.
+Medical… Read More

 They say that the eyes are the windows to the soul.
 The eyes usually express our thoughts and emotions.
 Because eyes are essential to us both physiologically and aesthetically, we must do our best to keep them in their best condition.
 However, like most parts of our face, our eyes are subject to the effects of aging.
 Signs like drooping eyes, dark circles, eye wrinkles, crow’s feet and baggy eyelids are the usual effects of prolonged sun exposure, genetics and old age.
 Aside from the physical effects, these conditions can also affect sight, especially in older people.
 Although there are… Read More